-As a part of the core strategy for providing complete range of Sharia compliant products and services, Maisarah has established a dedicated product development department that focuses on creatively developing new and innovative product along with enhancing the existing products through continuous research and customer feedback.
+As a part of the core strategy for providing complete range of Shari'a compliant products and services, Maisarah has established a dedicated product development department that focuses on developing new and innovative product along with enhancing the existing products through continuous research and customer feedback.
 The main objective of product development is to design product structures that meets the customer requirements in the best possible manner, whilst helping Maisarah expand its business.
-As a result, Maisarah was able to develop and successfully launch various innovative products and services expanding its market coverage.

-During the year Product Development department has successfully launched Sharia compliant Credit Card where customers pay a fixed fee for the services provided against the card.
-An innovative Prize Account for its retail customers based on the Sharia structure of Mudarabah, allows the customer a chance to win periodic prizes, which are paid from shareholder's funds and the Travel finance product to finance all travel finance needs of retail customers.
-For wholesale banking customers, Maisarah product development launched an innovative inventory finance product where customer can avail financing against inventory available with the customer.
+During the year, Product Development department has successfully launched Prize Scheme for 2017 under Prize Account product for its retail customers based on the Shari'a structure of Mudarabah.
+The Scheme provides chances for customers to win prizes, which are paid from shareholder's funds.
+For wholesale banking customers, Maisarah product development developed an innovative Wakalah based term finance solution to provide financing for customer's working capital requirements.